Skip to content

 Increases

-Kittens grow rapidly; queen
+Kittens grow rapidly; the queen

 becomes heavier and may rest